 Customers will be excited to try out the next level up.
 So, the allure of the “upgrade” can do wonders all on its own.

 Sometimes, keeping it simple is the way to go.
 Easy rewards get customers excited and riled up about sending in referrals.
 Don’t shy away from this method – if it’s easy and it works, what’s the holdup?
 Especially when it can greatly expand your customer acquisition in your ideal demographic.

-Cash rewards, discounts, etc. can all entice the customer to send in referrals.
+Cash rewards (referral fees), discounts, etc. can all entice the customer to send in referrals.
 You can put a cap on how much a person can earn in a certain timeframe (or overall), but you’ll likely find that the new business far outweighs the referral fee.
 Reward customers for repeat referrals to keep them sending in leads through digital marketing and beyond.

 Perhaps one of the only things more exciting about getting a reward for your business referral is winning a contest!
 Set up a refer-a-friend campaign in which customers can compete to win.
 You’ll be surprised at how much momentum you can drum up from this competitive style contest.
 Customers will be hyped up about winning, and it will entice them to invite more friends and family members to sign up for your services.
 Users can win based on the number of referrals they bring in; keep track by giving them a referral link that’s unique to each user.

 Consider launching a contest in which customers can work to win a grand prize.
 However, only one person can win big, so it’s a good idea to create tiers of winners.
 Perhaps this means a second and third prize.
 Or maybe it also means all customers who bring in X referrals receive a level of reward.
 In fact, contest programs that receive the most success have customers who all get a small reward for each referral, but then compete for the biggest-ticket reward as well.
 This is one of the biggest ways to create serious traction with your refer-a-friend campaign.